-‘A Day Without Women’ Strike March 8th: Some Schools Close For #DayWithoutAWoman
+‘A Day Without Women’ Strike March 8: Some Schools Close For #DayWithoutAWoman

 — Philip Lewis (@Phil_Lewis_) March 6, 2017

-In order to observe “A Day Without Women” or “A Day Without a Woman,” as some are calling Wednesday, both women and men are urged to not go to work and not shop, unless they are supporting women-owned businesses or small businesses owned by minorities.
+In order to observe “A Day Without Women” or “A Day Without a Woman,” as some are calling Wednesday, both women and men are urged to not go to work and not shop unless they are supporting women-owned businesses or small businesses owned by minorities.
 People are also being asked to wear red.
 More details about “A Day Without a Woman” can be read on WomensMarch.com.

 As seen in tweets like the following, not everyone is a fan of the planned “A Day Without a Woman,” with some detractors hoping the women who observe the day get fired.